jlarusso-canvas/wraith-time-diff/README.md

 Change domain, fuzz, and other things.

 - `/lib/wraith/javascript/snap.js`
-Mess with timeout to fix race conditions. (rarely necessary)
+Mess with timeout to fix race conditions.

 ####Here are the commands:
 - `rake cap`